openlattice/openlattice-help-site-old/_guides/permissions.md

 ---
 layout: page
-title: Permissions
+title: How to manage permissions on your datasets
-description: Learn how to request, grant, and revoke user permissions to your dataset.
-Simplify user permissions with roles.
+description: Request, grant, and revoke user permissions to your dataset.
+Use roles to assign permissions to a group of members in your organization.
 ---

 * TOC